core-wg/oscore/draft-ietf-core-object-security.md

 ### Inner Options {#inner-options}

-Inner option message fields (class E) are used in a way analogous to communicating in a protected manner directly with the other endpoint.
+Inner option message fields (class E) are used to communicate directly with the other endpoint.

 The sending endpoint SHALL write the Inner option message fields present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the Inner option message fields from the OSCORE message.